Barnum and Bailey Circus lights up the Big Apple and points beyond

 When Bailey finally returned to the United States in 1902, the Ringling Brothers had all but taken control of the east coast.
 Thus, Bailey took his own show to the west coast, where he had his own success.
 However, on April 11, 1906, Bailey died, leaving the Barnum & Bailey Circus without any of their original owners.

 In 1907, the Ringling Bros purchased the Barnum & Bailey Circus.
-They operated the two circuses seperately until 1919, when they finally merged the two to form the “Ringling Bros. and Barnum & Bailey Circus.”
+They operated the two circuses separately until 1919, when they finally merged the two to form the “Ringling Bros. and Barnum & Bailey Circus.”

-The Legacy of the Ringling Bros and Barnum & Bailey Circus
+The legacy of the Ringling Bros and Barnum & Bailey Circus

 Crowds flocked to the circus in the time between World Wars I and II.
 The show’s great success in towns both big and small helped to make the Ringling family one of the richest families in the United States.
 After World War II, the circus declined in popularity and this was a decline that continued through 1982, when the Ringling family sold the Circus to Feld family, which had been managing the circus for the previous 26 years.